Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 Your pay

-Wages tend to rise faster when GDP is growing strongly, because companies compete for workers in a tighter labour market.
+Wages tend to rise faster when GDP is growing strongly, as companies compete for workers in a tighter labour market.
+Real wage growth tracks real GDP growth over time.

 3